The statement will pertain to all parties unless otherwise stated.

 - Where we have your specific consent to carry out the processing for the purpose in question (“Consent”).

 Generally, we do not rely on your consent as a legal basis for using your personal data (other than in the context of direct marketing communications).

-We have set out below, in a table format, the legal bases we rely on in respect of the relevant purposes for which we use your personal data:
+Made Open have organised a table set out below to cover the legal bases we rely on in respect of the relevant purposes for which we use your personal data: